johnstonbl01/clementinejs/tutorials/tutorial-beginner.md

 - **controllers** - Directory for client and server-side controller files.
 Controllers are used to either manipulate / modify the view or the model (i.e. the database).
 - **routes** - This folder contains route files.
 Routes give directions on what to do when a particular URL or HTTP request is made from the client (i.e. browser) to the server.

 **public** - This directory contains information used to render the view (i.e. css & images).
-Traditionally, this directory would also include a libary of any vendor code (i.e. AngularJS, jQuery, etc) used in the application.
+Traditionally, this directory would also include a library of any vendor code (i.e. AngularJS, jQuery, etc) used in the application.

 - **css** - Contains the style sheet for the application
 - **img** - Contains any images used in the view (i.e. the Clementine.js logo)